twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 As you can see, we use the [PROVIDE command](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/4/html/Using_ld_the_GNU_Linker/assignments.html#PROVIDE) to define a symbol called `__stack_top`.  `__stack_top` will be accessible from any program linked with this script (assuming the program itself does not also define something named `__stack_top`).
 We set the value of `__stack_top` to be `ORIGIN(RAM)`, which we know is `0x80000000`, plus `LENGTH(RAM)`, which we know is 128 megabytes (`0x8000000` bytes).
 This means our `__stack_top` is set to `0x88000000`.

-For brevity's sake I won't include the entire linker file here, but if you want the final product you can view/download it here: [{{ site.url }}{% link /assets/ld/riscv64-virt.ld %}](/assets/ld/riscv64-virt.ld)

 ### Stop!  <s>Hammertime</s> Runtime!
 <div style="margin-top: -30px; margin-bottom: 10px;"><sub><sup><sub><sup><a href="https://www.youtube.com/watch?v=otCpCn0l4Wo">https://www.youtube.com/watch?v=otCpCn0l4Wo</a></sup></sub></sup></sub></div>

 We finally have all we need to create a custom C runtime that works for us, so let's get started.
-What we need is actually very simple - here is `crt0.s` in its entirety:
+Create a file called `crt0.s` in the `riscv-from-scratch/work/` directory and insert the following:

 {% highlight nasm %}
 .section .init, "ax"